Partial Trust Feature Compatibility

 Windows Communication Foundation (WCF) supports a limited subset of functionality when running in a partially-trusted environment.
 The features supported in partial trust are designed around a specific set of scenarios as described in the Supported Deployment Scenarios topic.

 WCF supports a subset of features in applications running under either of the following standard named permission sets:

 Attempting to use WCF in partially-trusted applications with more restrictive permissions may result in security exceptions at runtime.

 Contracts are subject to the following restrictions when running under partial trust:

-[ServiceKnownType]attribute, the method specified must be public.
+When using the [ServiceKnownType] attribute, the method specified must be public.

-[MessageContract]class is defined in the application assembly it can be internal and have internal members.
+[MessageContract] classes and their members can be public.
+If the [MessageContract] class is defined in the application assembly it can be internal and have internal members.

 Custom bindings can be created and used in a partial trust environment, but must follow the restrictions specified in this section.

 The text encoder (TextMessageEncodingBindingElement).

 The Message Transmission Optimization Mechanism (MTOM) encoders are not supported.